Oceanbird

 While the design is meant to be usable for different types of ships and even retrofitted to existing vessels, the first vessel from the Oceanbird concept is planned to be a 200 m long roll-on/roll-off ship with a capacity of up to 7,000 cars.
 Such ships are optimized for transatlantic routes.
-The first vessel based on the concept is planned to set sail in 2026.

 In February 2021, shipping company Wallenius Wilhelmsen announced their intention to order a vessel of the Oceanbird concept, tentatively named Orcelle Wind.

+The first commercialized product roll-out has been for the Wing 560, a rigid wing sail with a main and a flap.The masts measure 40 m and including its tilt-able foundation reaches 46 m (151 ft) above deck.
+The mast and mains are composed of steel and durable lightweight composite.
+A land-based prototype was built in Landskrona and inaugurated in August 2025.
+The first on board installation of the Wing 560 is slated for completion in early 2026.